aw51244/Social-Network-Analysis/README.md

 ----| based on centrality measures, find out which VC is the center of the network as of July 2014.
 ----| filter the data based on the time of relationships(edges) starting.
 ----| measure the structure of the network based on its K-core value, visualize its core-periphery structure.
 ----| Find out investment growth trend based on average K-core value.

 **Network Analysis (similarity):**
 --| Data: Movie, box, producers, and key words
 --| Tasks:
 ----| clease data, build the network of movies based on shared producers and key words.
 ----| Find out the most similar movies with different similarity measures (Jaccard, cosine).
 ----| Find out corralation between movie box and the similarity measures.
 ----| Find out most popualr key-words by total box.
 ----| Segment movie based on different egdes, explore collaboration trend between big and small movie companies.

 **Prediction Models based on Network:**
 --| Data: Funding Events between VCs and Start-ups
 --| Tasks:
-----| Predict the probability of a VC invest in a start-up
+----| Predict the probability of a VC invest in a start-up.
-----| Find out factors influencing the investment decision
+----| Find out factors influencing the investment decision.
-----| Tuning model based on goodness-of-fit
+----| Tuning model based on goodness-of-fit.